d4v1d03/zk_pass/README.md

 This repository is part of our initiative to support the zkPass ecosystem through grants, hackathons, and bounties that incentivize developers to contribute to the protocol's growth.

-## How Eco-Grants Work
+## How Eco Bounty Program Works

-The **Eco-Grants** initiative provides developers with the opportunity to participate in challenges and tasks outlined in various RFPs.
+The **Eco Bounty Program** initiative provides developers with the opportunity to participate in challenges and tasks outlined in various RFPs.
 These RFPs focus on different areas of zkPass’s technology stack and offer rewards for innovative and impactful contributions.

 ### What You Can Do
 Participants can: